Major Setback for South Africa’s Formula One Grand Prix Hosting Bid

 He added that hosting Formula One at Istanbul Park for at least five years would further strengthen the city’s global standing and highlight Turkey as a stable and secure destination in the region.

-A historic circuit
+A historic F1 event

 Back in November 2020, Lewis Hamilton secured his seventh world championship title at Istanbul Park in a dramatic, rain-soaked race, matching the long-standing record set by Michael Schumacher.

 Speaking in an FIA statement, Ben Sulayem noted that the circuit holds a significant place in Formula One’s legacy.
+He also said Turkey’s return to the calendar underscores the sport’s expanding global reach and enduring popularity.

 Looking ahead, the 2027 Formula One season will feature the return of both the Turkish and Portuguese Grands Prix, while the Dutch Grand Prix is set to be removed.